newnetdev/NetworkToCode-Class/labs/Ansible_Lab_10_Restore_Configs.md

 ## Lab 10 - Backup and Restore Network Configurations Part 2

-This lab builds on Lab 10 and will "re-store" the configuration files you previously backed up.
+This lab will "restore" the configuration files you previously backed up.

 For these two labs, we're using two main modules to do this:  one that is used to backup the configurations (ntc_show_command) and another that is used to deploy the configurations (NAPALM).

 ### Task 1 - Restore Configuration

 ##### Step 1